-- 34. Concurrent Reciprocal Service Credit A.C.A. § 24-7-601.
-This act allows ATRS members with the option of waiving their ATRS service in the event the member had concurrent service in two (2) statesupported retirement systems.
-This Act gives the member the option to surrender either ATRS service or the reciprocal plan service.
-If a member worked full time under a reciprocal retirement system and only part-time under ATRS, this Act will allow the member to waive the ATRS service to obtain a higher benefit based upon the full-time service in the other system.
-This act will allow concurrent reciprocal members the option to voluntarily elect to waive service in ATRS.
-The member's employeraccrued contributions and employee-accrued contributions in the system remain with the system.
-Act 612 of 2017. - 35.
+- 32. Concurrent Reciprocal Service Credit A.C.A. § 24-7-601.
+ATRS members have the option of waiving their ATRS service in the event the member had concurrent service in two (2) state supported retirement systems.
+The member has the option to surrender either ATRS service or the reciprocal plan service.
+If a member worked full-time under a reciprocal retirement system and only part-time under ATRS, the member can to waive the ATRS service to obtain a higher benefit based upon the fulltime service in the other system.
+Concurrent reciprocal members have the option to voluntarily elect to waive service in ATRS. - 33.
 Employer Contribution Rate A.C.A. § 24-7-401.
-Employer contributions are collected on active members, T-DROP participants (even those who work beyond the 10-year participation period), and working retirees (Act 743 of 2009).
+Employer contributions are collected on active members, T-DROP participants (even those who work beyond the 10-year participation period), and working retirees.
 Through fiscal year 2019, the employer contribution rate is 14%.
-For the fiscal year beginning July 1, 2018, the Board may modify the employer contribution rate for future fiscal years above 14% in increments of 0.25% per fiscal year provided the system has a greater than 18-year amortization period to pay unfunded liabilities without an employer contribution rate of more than 14% limited to a maximum employer contribution rate of 15%.
-Act 821 of 2017.
-The Board set the employer contribution rate to 14.25%, 14.50%, 14.75%, and 15.00% for FY 2020, FY 2021, FY2022, and FY 2023 and thereafter, respectively, by Resolution 2017-40 on November 13, 2017. - 36.
+For the fiscal year beginning July 1, 2018, the Board may modify the employer contribution rate for future fiscal years above 14% in increments of 0.25% per fiscal year provided the system has a greater than 18-year amortization period to pay unfunded liabilities without an employer contribution rate of more than 14% limited to a maximum employer contribution rate of 15%. ,By Resolution 2017-40 on November 13, 2017, the Board set the employer contribution rate to 14.25%, 14.50%, 14.75%, and 15.00% for FY 2020, FY 2021, FY 2022, and FY 2023 respectively and 15.00% thereafter. - 34.
 Forfeiture of Benefits by Certain Persons A.C.A. §§ 24-1-301, 302, 303, 304, 305.
-Act 756 of 2017 provides for a beneficiary's forfeiture of benefits under a public retirement system when the beneficiary unlawfully kills a member or retiree. - 37.
+A beneficiary's benefits under a public retirement system can be forfeited when the beneficiary unlawfully kills a member or retiree. - 35.
 Socially responsible investments A.C.A. § 24-7-105.
-Act 767 of 2017 provides that a decision on whether to invest, not invest, or withdraw from investment the funds of the Arkansas Teacher Retirement System or an alternate retirement plan of the system shall not be based on a consideration that the location of the investment, fund, company, or any other type of investment vehicle is in the State of Israel.
+A decision on whether to invest, not invest, or withdraw from investment the funds of the Arkansas Teacher Retirement System or an alternate retirement plan of the system shall not be based on a consideration that the location of the investment, fund, company, or any other type of investment vehicle is in the State of Israel. - 36.
+Normal Retirement Age & Separation Period A.C.A. §§ 24-7-202, 24-7-502.
+In order for a member to start drawing retirement benefits the IRS requires them to have a bona fide termination of employment or have attained the "normal retirement age".
+ATRS ensures the bona fide termination of employment by requiring a member stay separated from covered employment for six (6) months before returning to work for an ATRS covered employer.
+Effective September 1, 2021, the ATRS "normal retirement age" is defined to be age 65 with 5 years of actual service OR at least age 60 with 38 total years of actual service, T-DROP service and reciprocal service.
+A member that has attained the normal retirement age is able to draw full retirement benefits and remain employed without separating from employment.

-Sample Benefit Computations for a Member Retiring June 30, 2020
+Sample Benefit Computations for a Member Retiring June 30, 2021